 This project-based permissions approach replaces the previous permission models: ontology roles and datasource-derived permissions.
 It comes with multiple benefits:

-For example, consider an object type called Building, now saved as a file in project A. Your ability to view, edit, or manage Building depends on your role in project A. If you are an Editor in project A, you can edit the Building object type.
-To view specific Building objects (like Empire State Building), you need the Viewer role on both the object type and its datasource.
+Consider an object type called Building saved as a file in project A. Your ability to view, edit, or manage Building depends on your role in project A. If you are an Editor in project A, you can edit the Building object type.
+To view specific Building objects (like Empire State Building), you need the Viewer role on the object type and either access to the backing datasource or access granted through object and property security policies, depending on how the object type's security is configured.

 If you only have viewing rights for the object type, you can only see information such as schema and contact information, not the actual data.
 If you need help understanding the permissions required, review the Compass project side panel.

-Object type definitions are permissioned differently from instances of object data.
-To see an object type definition, you must have View permissions on the object type definition, but do not need View permissions for the backing datasource.
+Object types are permissioned differently from objects.
+To see an object type, you must have View permissions on the object type, but do not need View permissions for the backing datasource.

-To see object data instances, you must hold View permissions on both the object type definition and the backing datasource.
+To see objects, you must hold View permissions on the object type and access to the data.
+Access to the underlying data is determined by the object type's security configuration:

-For more information on the distinction between definitions (metadata) and instances (data), review the documentation on object permissions.
+For more information on configuring object security, review the documentation on managing object security.
+For more information on the distinction between object types (schema) and objects (data), review the documentation on object permissions.

 You will need the appropriate edit permissions depending on the resource you would like to edit: